mmarsella/blog-app-very-insecure/README.md

 1. __Brute force account access__.
 The app was written with very bad password validation.
 Try to write a script that will brute force the password.  __HINT__: Even though there is no link to all of the restful routes for a user, they are still accessible from the URL.
 It may help you get the information you need.

+     Answer:  See the attached password_crack.rb.
+The admin's password is aa!

 2. __Password__: Something about the password create is not to secure.